Community Veterinary and End-of-Life Care Assistance

 5. Photo Permission

-You must grant SPCA-NN permission to use your pet’s photo and story for promotion and fundraising.
+You must grant SPCA-NN permission to use your pet’s photo and story for promotion and fundraising, so we can keep it going!

 6. Funding Details

-Support typically covers up to 40% of the vet’s estimate.
+Support typically covers 40% to 60% of the vet’s estimate.

 One-time use only—you may not reapply after receiving assistance.